natecraddock/zf/doc/lib.md

 The library offers both high and low level interfaces to zf's ranking algorithm.
 The high level interfaces (`rank()` and `highlight()`) rank a string against a list of query tokens.
 The low level functions (`rankToken()` and `highlightToken()`) require more work on the caller's part, but are more flexible.

 ### Case sensitivity
 `case_sensitive` is an argument in all library ranking functions.
 When `case_sensitive` is false, the tokens **will not be converted to lowercase**.
-This is for efficiency reasons.
-Zf assumes the caller knows when case sensitivity will be enabled, and expects the caller to ensure any tokens are fully lowercase when `case_sensitive` is false.
+This is for efficiency reasons. zf assumes the caller knows when case sensitivity will be enabled, and expects the caller to ensure any tokens are fully lowercase when `case_sensitive` is false.
 When `case_sensitive` is true, nothing needs to be done.

 More concretely, calling `rankToken("my/Path/here", "Path", false, false)` (case sensitive is false) will NOT match.
 The string `"my/Path/here"` will be converted to lowercase, but the token will remain as `"Path"`.